 Step 3.
 Clean the fence

 Now that you removed all the rust possible, you need to clean the fence to make sure there is no debris left.

 You can wash the fence with mineral spirits, as those will remove any stubborn paint that might be sticking to your iron fence.

 Step 4.
 Rinse with water

 And, of course, after spraying mineral spirits and cleaning, it is best to rinse the fence with water.

 Make sure you remove the substance entirely, as it can have a direct impact on how the paint adheres to your iron fence railing.

 Step 5.
 Apply a primer

-After the fence dries, you can start applying a primer for rusted metal.
+After the fence dries, you can start applying a primer to the rusted metal.

 Make sure you use only specially created priming material for metals like wrought iron, as it can make a lot of difference for your paint.

 It can increase the lifespan of the paint as an excellent primer allows the paint to adhere adequately.